Navid200/xDrip/docs/Nightscout/Snapshots.md

 ---
 layout: GCNS
-permalink: "/docs/Nightscout/Snapshots.html"
 ---

 ## Google Cloud snapshots
 [Google Cloud Nightscout](./GoogleCloud.md) >> Snapshots

-You can create a snapshot of the virtual machine disk.
+You can create a snapshot of the virtual machine disk (not free).
 Then, if you experiment and run into trouble, you can always restore the snapshot to return the disk to the way it was when you created the snapshot.
 Of course this means any data added to the database since the snapshot was created will be lost also.
 So, you should use this utility taking into account that consequence.
 <br/>